Ganga Sagar Express

-The Ganga Sagar Express is an Express train belonging to Eastern Railway zone that runs between Sealdah and Jaynagar in India.
+The 13185 / 13186 Ganga Sagar Express is an express train belonging to Eastern Railway zone that runs between Sealdah and Jaynagar in India.
 It is currently being operated with 13185/13186 train numbers on Daily basis.

 It includes coaches of First AC, AC two tier, AC three tier, and sleeper class,& General Coaches but does not include a pantry car.
 The Tatkal scheme is available.

-Time Table
+Time table

 Traction

-Since the route is now fully electrified, it is hauled by Sealdah-based WAP-7 or Howrah-based WAP-4 throughout the journey.
+Since the route is now fully electrified, it is hauled by a Sealdah Loco Shed-based WAP-7 or Howrah Loco Shed-based WAP-4 electric locomotive throughout the journey.